ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-1-2.md

-Chapter 1: Introduction: Overview of the Essential Techniques for Using Cycles to Achieve Consistent Improvement
+Overview of the Essential Techniques for Using Cycles to Achieve Consistent Improvement
 ================================================================================================================

 In this chapter, we will provide an overview of the essential techniques for using cycles to achieve consistent improvement.
 The relentless pursuit of performance involves a commitment to continuous improvement in all areas of business performance.
 To achieve this, entrepreneurs must be willing to embrace change, seek out new opportunities, and make data-driven decisions about how to optimize their performance.